 - Check to see if your Logitech G930 cutting out problem has been resolved.
 If yes, then great!
 But if the issue is still not worked out, then delete the file you’ve just edited and keep the original Device_Manifest file.

 - On your keyboard, press the Windows logo key and R at the same time, then type devmgmt.msc and press Enter.

 - Double-click on Universal Serial Bus controllers > USB Root Hub.

 - Click the Power Management tab, un-tick the box for Allow the computer to turn off this device to save power and click OK.

 - Check your Logitech G930 gaming headset and see if the sound cutting out issue has been fixed.

 If the fixes above didn’t solve the problem for you, then you can try connecting your Logitech G930 headset to another port and see if it works.

 For example, if you were using the USB 3.0 port, then switch to a USB 2.0 port; if you were using a USB hub, then connect the headset receiver to the PC USB port to see if it works.

 If all else fails, then it’s probably a hardware issue.
 You should contact Logitech Support for further troubleshooting.

 How have the methods above helped you with the troubleshooting?
 Do you have any ideas or tips to share with us?
-Drop a comment below and let us know your thoughts.
+Leave us a comment below and let us know your thoughts.